Are you looking for tips because your cat stopped using the litter box?

 When you ignore your cat not using the toilet box, some cats develop a surface preference for carpeted surfaces, soft bedding, or floors.

-How Do I Get My Cat to Use the Litter Box Again?
+How To Get A Cat to Use the Litter Box Again

 So, your cat is peeing outside the litter box or pooping on the carpet.
 First, you shouldn’t blame your cat or think she is doing it out of spite.

-Instead, use these 9 tips on what to do when a cat stops using the litter box.
+Instead, use these nine tips on what to do when a cat stops using the litter box.

-What to do when a cat stops using the litter box?
+What should you do when a cat stops using the litter box?
 Talk to your vet as soon as possible so that your vet can do blood tests to rule out a medical issue.

-Keep an eye on other warning signs that your cat is sick, such as blood in urine/feces, straining to urinate, frequent urination, increased thirst/hunger, or loss of appetite.
+Keep an eye on other warning signs that your cat is sick, such as blood in urine or feces, straining to urinate, frequent urination, increased thirst or hunger, or loss of appetite.

 To encourage your cat to use its toilet, make the alternative bathroom location undesirable.